LithiumHou/SigXTalk/vignettes/demo.md

 library(CellChat)
 ```
 ## Set the working directory
 The working directory is where you store the datasets, pathway information and pythoncodes.
+In this tutorial, we simply use the `vignettes` as the directory.
-The structure of the working directory should be like:
+The structure of the working directory should be like the following.
+Here, folders `inputs` and `outputs` will be created automatically while running the script, you do not need to create them by yourself.

-- **my_dir/**
-  - **pythoncodes/**
+- **work_dir/**
   - **pathways/**
+  - **inputs/**
+  - **outputs/**
+  - **main.py**
   - **demo**
   - **dataset.rds**

 ```
-work_dir <- ".../my_dir"
+work_dir <- ".../vignettes"
 setwd(work_dir)
 ```
 ## Load the example dataset
-The COVID dataset (seurat_covid.rds) is avaliable in the `vignettes` folder (the same folder as this demo).
+The COVID dataset (seurat_covid.rds) is avaliable [here].
 ```
 SeuratObj <- readRDS("./seurat_covid.rds") # as the seurat object
 cell_anno <- data.frame(cell = names(Idents(SeuratObj)), cluster = Idents(SeuratObj) %>% as.character()) # The metadata of the dataset
 ```
 Note: if you want to use your own dataset, please make sure the dataset is stored as a Seurat Object.
 The data needs to be normalized, scaled and well-annotated.
 Here is a simplified pipeline for the data preprocessing.
-For a full turotial, visit [here](https://satijalab.org/seurat/articles/pbmc3k_tutorial).
+For a full turotial on how to process data with Seurat, visit [here](https://satijalab.org/seurat/articles/pbmc3k_tutorial).
 ```
 # DO NOT run for this tutorial
 # Pre-process the data starting from the expression matrix